 Afif Abad Garden & Weapon Museum

-A former palace built in 1863, which is currently housing the Weapon museum.
-Originally Golshan Garden, constructed at the request of Mohammed Khan Qavamol-Molk about two hundred years ago.
+Afif Abad, a former palace built in 1863, which is currently housing the Weapon museum.
+Originally called Golshan Garden, it was constructed at the request of Mohammed Khan Qavamol-Molk about two hundred years ago.
 The current main building was constructed by Mirza Ali Mohammadkhan Ghawam II in 1863.
 After his death the garden was eventually inherited by a lady called Afifeh, thus being called Afif Abad.

 10